 About Collecting William Henry Harrison Documents

-William Henry Harrison seems to have done less writing than his predecessors, as letters from any period of his life are uncommon.
-His surviving correspondence indicates that as a military man, his orders were often written by aides for his signature, while in his later offices as governor of the Indiana Territory, congressman and senator from Indiana, he wrote his own letters.
-They were generally short and without much to say.
+William Henry Harrison seems to have done less writing than his predecessors, as letters from any period of his life are less common.
+His surviving correspondence indicates that as a military man, his orders were often written by aides for his signature, while in his later offices as governor of the Indiana Territory, congressman, and senator from Indiana, he wrote his own letters.

-However, on occasion, a good content letter will appear in which Harrison laid out his thoughts in profusion, going on and on and on without any hint that he knew when enough was enough.
+However, on occasion, a good content letter will appear in which Harrison laid out his thoughts in profusion.
 His inaugural address was that way, and reading it through led to his contracting the illness that led to his death after just one month in the White House.
+As a result of his very short term, anything signed by Harrison as President, regardless of the content or importance, is very valuable.